GEOS-DEV/GEOS/src/docs/sphinx/tutorials/deadOilBottomLayersSPE10/Tutorial.rst

 ``wellRegionName``, and to the control of this well using the attribute ``wellControl``.

-In this tutorial, the five wells have the same structure, with one vertical segment discretized with four well cells.
+In this tutorial, the five wells have the same structure, with one vertical segment discretized into four well cells.
 We define three perforations along the well (one perforation for each layer of the reservoir mesh).
 The location of the perforations is found internally using the linear distance along the wellbore from the top of the well, specified by the attribute ``distanceFromHead``.
-It is the responsibility of the user to make sure that there is a perforation in the bottom cell of the well mesh---otherwise, an error will be thrown and the simulation will terminate.
+It is the responsibility of the user to make sure that there is a perforation in the bottom cell of the well mesh otherwise an error will be thrown and the simulation will terminate.
 The well geometry must be specified in meters.

 .. literalinclude:: ../../../../coreComponents/physicsSolvers/fluidFlow/benchmarks/dead_oil_spe10_layers_83_84_85.xml